Novos Baianos: History

-In the early 1970s, the group's music began to gravitate more towards the MPB genre, particularly due to Brazilian musician João Gilberto's influence, who frequently visited the group.
-Their second studio album, Acabou Chorare, contained their most popular tracks, which included 'Brasil Pandeiro', 'Preta Pretinha', 'Mistério do Planeta' and 'Besta é tu'.
-It was recorded and released on the Som Livre label in 1972, and years later would be ranked as the best Brazilian music album by Rolling Stone magazine.
+These recording sessions produced the group's second studio album, Acabou Chorare.
+The album was a commercial success, due in part to the extensive airplay of songs on Brazilian radio stations at the time of the album's release.
+The album contained some of the group's most popular songs, which included 'Brasil Pandeiro', 'Preta Pretinha', 'Mistério do Planeta' and 'Besta é tu'.
+It was released on the Som Livre label in 1972, and years later would be ranked as the best Brazilian music album by Rolling Stone magazine.
 It was around this time that the group incorporated A Cor do Som as an auxiliary band.

-In 1972, after recording Acabou Chorare, Novos Baianos moved to a community in Vargem Grande, Rio de Janeiro.
 During this period, the group lived out of a garage, where they primarily focused on playing soccer and composing music.
 This period of time influenced the name of their third studio album, Novos Baianos F.C., recorded and released on the Continental label in 1973.
 The group had a strong hippie image during this time period.

-The band released numerous records until their break-up in 1978.
+The band released numerous records until their break-up in 1979.
 In 1974, they recorded the first album without Moreira, who decided to start his own solo career in the mid-1970s.
 As Moreira had previously been the primary composer and arranger of the band's songs (along with Galvão and Gomes) throughout their previous albums, it was tremendous loss to the group.
 The remaining members of the group continued producing music after Moreira's departure, incorporating Gato Félix to the group.

 In 1976, Carvalho left the group to begin recording and releasing original music with A Cor do Som.
 In his place, Novos Baianos substituted Didi, the brother of Pepeu Gomes, as the group's bassist.
 However, the group disbanded in 1979 due to various band members starting their own solo careers.
 Despite the band's dissolution, Novos Baianos' members reunited many times to celebrate special events (most notably in 1997 and 2015).